cyril/r_spec-clone.rb/docs/index.md

 Many projects use a custom spec helper file, usually named `spec/spec_helper.rb`.

-This file is used to require `r_spec-clone` and other includes, like the code from the project needed for every spec file.
+This file is used to require `r_spec/clone` and other includes, like the code from the project needed for every spec file.

 ### Rake integration example